 - The brake servo does not work with the engine off.
-You need more force to stop the vehicle. - .
-Power steering does not work when the engine is not running.
-That is why it is much more difficult to turn the steering wheel. - .
-Disconnect the Start-Stop system when driving through water (fording streams, etc.).
+You need more force to stop the vehicle. - Power steering does not work when the engine is not running.
+That is why it is much more difficult to turn the steering wheel.

+• Disconnect the Start-Stop system when driving through water (fording streams, etc.).

-- · For vehicles with the Start-Stop function and a manual gearbox, when the engine is started, the clutch must be pressed. - When the conditions for the Start-Stop function are not fulfilled, the instrument panel displays the Start-Stop indicator dimmed. - If the steering wheel is turned more than 270°, it will not be possible to start the vehicle again.
-To start the vehicle, straighten the steering wheel so that it is turned less than 270°
+• For vehicles with the Start-Stop function and a manual gearbox, when the engine is started, the clutch must be pressed.

+• When the conditions for the Start-Stop function are not fulfilled, the instrument panel displays the Start-Stop indicator dimmed.

+• The vehicle can be restarted by rotating the steering wheel three times, that is, more than 270°.